TooTall18T/tool_length_probe/docs/manual.md

 3. Switch to tool "0".
 4. Reset the workpiece coordinate system (G5X = G53).
 5. Center the spindle over the tool probe.
 6. Position the spindle nose slightly above the trigger point of the tool probe.
 ![Z-position](./images/z-position.jpg)
-7. Write the G53-coordinates into the subroutine at "-1- Fixed parameters" / "-MAIN-" / "#<tool_touch_x_coords>", "#<tool_touch_y_coords>" and "#<tool_touch_z_coords>"
+7. Write the G53-coordinates into the subroutine at "-1- Fixed parameters" / "-MAIN-" / "#<tool_touch_x_coords>", "#<tool_touch_y_coords>" and "#<tool_touch_z_coords>".
 ![G53-position](./images/machine-coordinates.jpg)
 8. Set the z-axis to zero.
 9. Move the z-axis up.
 Choose a distance that the longest tool has some space to the tool touch probe.
 This position is the starting position for new tools.
 Write the z-position from the current coordinate system into [OFFSETS] "{spindle zero}".
 This value can be changed at any time.
 ![Position new tools](./images/new_tool_position.jpg)
 ![Spindle zero](./images/spindle_zero.jpg)

 Under [OFFSETS] fill in the following parameters:
 | Parameter | Description  |